 Take advantage of all the free resources available at your fingertips to get your lawn care business ready for the next spring and summer season.

-Pro Tip: Receive leads without lifting a finger.
-Jobber’s online booking features enables users to receive leads directly from your company website, your business Facebook profile, and Google Search.
+Pro Tip: Book new leads without lifting a finger.
+Jobber’s online booking features enables users to receive leads directly from your landscaping website, your business Facebook profile, and Google Search.

 5. Add winter mulching to your landscaping services

-Professional landscapers can extend their services when the temperature drops by offering winter mulching.
-Laying mulch acts as a layer of insulation to keep the ground frozen and plants in dormancy, especially throughout brief warm temperature spikes.
+Winter mulching should be on your landscaping services list every winter.
+Mulch acts as a layer of insulation to keep the ground frozen and plants in dormancy, especially throughout brief, warm-temperature spikes.

 6. Provide weed removal service

-Protect those lawns you’ve worked so hard to perfect by providing winter weed removal services.
-While most lawn care providers offer weed removal as part of their summer services, many types of weeds actually thrive in the cold, and begin their germination and growth during the winter months.
+Protect every client’s lawn by providing winter weed removal services.
+While most lawn care providers offer weed removal as part of their summer services, many types of weeds actually thrive in the cold and begin their germination and growth in the winter.

 7. Help customers with leaf removal

-Most people associate raking leaves with the fall, but the truth is, leaf removal is often needed well into the winter months to make sure your lawn continues to look its best.
+Most people associate raking leaves with the fall.
+In reality, leaf removal is often needed well into the winter months to keep lawns healthy and prevent snow mold.